Clinical Trials

 BREAST CANCER - ADJUVANT

-USOR 22-326: Phase 3, open-label, randomized study to assess the efficacy and safety of camizestrant (AZD9833, a next-generation, oral selective estrogen receptor degrader) vs standard endocrine therapy (aromatase inhibitor or tamoxifen) as adjuvant treatment for patients with ER+/HER2- early breast cancer and an intermediate-high or high risk of recurrence who have completed definitive locoreginal treatment and have no evidence of disease (CAMBRIA-2).
+USOR 22-326: Phase 3, open-label, randomized study to assess the efficacy and safety of camizestrant (AZD9833, a next-generation, oral selective estrogen receptor degrader) vs standard endocrine therapy (aromatase inhibitor or tamoxifen) as adjuvant treatment for patients with ER+/HER2- early breast cancer and an intermediate-high or high risk of recurrence who have completed definitive locoregional treatment and have no evidence of disease (CAMBRIA-2).
 Click here to learn more

 LUNG